-

 3. Were there any specific materials, motifs, or techniques you used in this show that were new or experimental for you?

 One of the key shifts was how I approached layering — I began experimenting with different levels of transparency and motion within the line work, allowing certain forms to feel as if they’re emerging or dissolving, rather than sitting flat on the surface.
 It added a more immersive, almost dimensional quality to the pieces.I also explored subtle shifts in colour and how that affects how the eye moves across the composition.
 Some works incorporate gradients that were more intuitively built than in previous shows, allowing the flow to feel less rigid and more organic.So yes, there was experimentation — but always with the intent of deepening the connection between the viewer and the work.
-Sometimes the smallest shift in technique can create the most powerful change in experience."The line work mimics the patterns found in wind currents, tidal flows, plant growth — things that evolve over time and hold a kind of quiet power."
+Sometimes the smallest shift in technique can create the most powerful change in experience.

 4. In what ways does your art serve as a medium for exploring the way nature influences the human psyche?

 Nature is at the core of my work.
 The repetition, the movement, the chaos and calm you find in natural systems — these are mirrors of the human experience.
 I am fascinated by how the rhythms of the natural world affect us psychologically, often without us realizing it.The line work mimics the patterns found in wind currents, tidal flows, plant growth — things that evolve over time and hold a kind of quiet power.
 When you engage with these forms visually, there’s a meditative quality that can shift your state of mind.
 That’s intentional.
-I want the viewer to feel something elemental — a sense of stillness, expansion, or even disorientation — the same way standing in a vast landscape or watching a storm can alter your internal frequency.5.
-Would you consider this exhibition a call to action, a reflection, or something else entirely?
+I want the viewer to feel something elemental — a sense of stillness, expansion, or even disorientation — the same way standing in a vast landscape or watching a storm can alter your internal frequency.

 This exhibition sits somewhere between reflection and resonance — it's not a direct call to action in the traditional sense, but it is a call to awareness.
 Human – Nature explores the unseen energy that flows through people, environments, and emotions.
 It invites viewers to slow down, tune in, and consider how deeply connected we are — not just to nature, but to each other.It is not shouting a message — it’s more like a frequency being broadcast quietly, asking: Can you feel this?6.
 What message or feeling do you hope visitors walk away with after experiencing Human - Nature?